Juan-Valen/carcasonne/Documents/sprint/Sprint_4_Review_Report.md

 ### Next Sprint Focus (Future Of The Project)
 In the future, the project could try to work on/improve :
 * Using Kubernetes for the deployment
-* Implementing websockets to play on multiple devices simultaniously
+* Implementing websockets to play on multiple devices simultaneously
 * Improving the general UI/UX
 * Having a web interface as well as the javaFX one